-Health and wellness is a top priority for parks and recreation plans and programs across the country.
-This is in response to a growing awareness of the role outdoor recreation and access to natural open spaces play in physical and mental health and overall quality of life.
+Health and wellness are top priorities for parks and recreation plans and programs across the country.
+This is in response to a growing awareness of the role outdoor recreation and access to natural open spaces play in physical and mental health, and overall quality of life.
 Access to parks, trails and open spaces encourage active lifestyles, which help counteract health challenges like heart disease and obesity.
-Parks, open spaces and nature are also associated with improved mood stabilization, stress reduction, better mental functioning, increased creativity, and a greater sense of well-being.
+Parks, open spaces, and nature are also associated with improved mood stabilization, stress reduction, better mental functioning, increased creativity, and a greater sense of well-being.
+Not only is the access to parks vital but studies have shown that the greater the resources (i.e. funds, staffing, maintenance, etc.) spent on parks and the activities available, the greater the physical activity levels of the surrounding community.
+According to a study in 2007 looking at youth activities, "an extra \$10 spent per capita on parks and recreation is associated with a third a day more per week of vigorous exercise" (Cawley et al. 2007)